partout-io/partout/README.md

 ```
 environment = .onlineDevelopment
 ```

+Import the Swift packages under "Plugins" as needed.

+### Demo

 Edit `Demo/Config.xcconfig` with your developer details.
 You must comply with all the capabilities and entitlements in the main app and the tunnel extension target.